Structure, Functionality, and Bioceramics - Design Principles for High Performance

 import numpy as np

-# Simplified TDB string (actual is more complex)
+# Simplified TDB string (the real one is far more complex)

 tdb_string = """